John W. Stayton

 John William Stayton (December 24, 1830 – July 5, 1894) was an American lawyer and judge who served as justice of the Supreme Court of Texas from November 1881 to July 1894, serving as chief justice from March 1888 to July 1894.

 Early life and education

 Born on December 24, 1830, in Washington County, Kentucky, to Robert G. Harriet Stayton (née Pirtle).
 Slayton and his family moved to then-unsettled southwestern Kentucky in 1832.
 Orphaned by fourteen, he assisted with his grandfather's farming, before he left at seventeen and got work as a blacksmith.
 Using his blacksmithing salary, he paid for nighttime tutoring, which was most of his education, which evolved into the scholarliness of his adult life, reportedly reading 40 pages of law every day except Sundays, as well as owning one of the largest collections of Roman and Spanish lawbooks in Texas.

-He became an school assistant in 1852, until by suggestion by his uncle, judge Henry Pirtle he began studying law at University of Louisville; he graduated in March 1856.
+He became a school assistant in 1852, until by suggestion by his uncle, judge Henry Pirtle he began studying law at University of Louisville; he graduated in March 1856.
 In April, he married Eliza Jane Weldon, moving to La Grange, Texas in November 1857.